alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

-<h2 id="requirements">What do I want in a web page archive?</h2>
+<h2 id="requirements">What do I want from a web archive?</h2>

-I'm building a *personal* web archive -- it's just for me, and I'll maintain it myself.
+I'm building a *personal* web archive -- it's just for me, and I'll be saving all the pages myself.
-It's not a public resource, and nobody else will be working on it.
+I can be very picky about what it contains and how it works, because I'm the only reader and contributor.
-I can shape it to my needs, and I can lean on my skills as a web developer when I build it.
+It’s not a public resource, and nobody else will ever see it.

-This is quite different to what I'd do if I was in a professional or institutional setting.
+This means it's quite different to what I'd do in a professional or institutional setting.
-There, the priorities are different: automation over manual effort, immutability over editability, and a strong focus on content that can be shared or made public.
+There, the priorities are different: automation over manual effort, immutability over editability, and a strong preference for content that can be shared or made public.

-### I want a high-quality copy of every web page I save
+Institutions also have to think about copyright law, and whether they can legally store or distribute an archived copy of somebody else's web page.

-If the original page goes away, I want my archived copy to be a good substitute.
+I don't know the nuances of UK copyright law, but I figure that since my archive is only for my personal reference, I'm unlikely to get into trouble.

-It should include text, images, styles, and anything else that's key to understanding the page.
+### I want a complete copy of every web page

-Many web archives focus on volume over quality.
+I want my archive to have a copy of every page I've bookmarked, and for each copy to be a complete substitute for the original.
-They'd rather save partial copies of a lot of web pages, rather than complete copies of a few web pages.
+It should include everything I need to render the page -- text, images, videos, styles, and so on.

-I'm the opposite -- I'm saving a fairly small number of web pages, so I want each saved page to be a complete copy.
+If the original site changes or goes offline, I should still be able to see the page as I saved it.

 ### I want the archive to live on my computer